openwisp/openwisp-config/README.rst

 - ``mac_interface``: the interface from which the MAC address is taken when performing automatic registration, defaults to ``eth0``
 - ``management_interface``: management interface name (both openwrt UCI names and linux interface names are supported), it's used to collect the management interface ip address
+- ``default_hostname``: if your firmware has a custom default hostname, you can use this configuration option so the agent can recognize it during registration and replicate the standard behavior (new device will be named after its mac address, to avoid having many new devices with the same name)
 - ``pre_reload_hook``: path to custom executable script, see `pre-reload-hook`_
 - ``post_reload_hook``: path to custom executable script, see `post-reload-hook`_
 - ``post_registration_hook``: path to custom executable script, see `post-registration-hook`_